 This document provides a bunch tips you can incorporate to promote academic integrity in your class.
 View the document.

 Students in any course at LPC--on campus and off--have access to online tutoring for Writing.
-Students in many Math courses have access to Math online tutoring.
+Students in Math courses have access to Math online tutoring.
 View more information.
-When Fall tutoring hours become available, instructors will be notified.

 LPC is pleased to offer students the opportunity to use mobile devices to complete course work, conduct research and read textbooks.
 Click the links below to learn more about mobile learning apps for iOS and Android devices, then download the apps to get started.